A little planning can reduce stress at tax time

 There is another credit that may be called a caregiver credit of $6,986, which is income tested.
 If the dependent does not need the credit to reduce their taxes and their income is under $23,391, they can transfer it.
 The CRA may ask for a signed statement from a medical practitioner to indicate the impairment.

-Dawson says the CRA website has lots of information organized by topics like medical expenses.
+Dawson says the CRA has lots of information on its website that is organized by topics like medical expenses.
 There are a number of good apps available for things like tracking expenses and car mileage and there are lots of easy-to-use software packages available to help you in preparing and filing your return.
 Seniors and students with low incomes also can file by telephone.

 If your tax situation is more complicated or you feel it is beyond your scope, getting a professional to do it for you might be the best option.
 What they save you in taxes or get for you in credits that you don't know about may make up for their professional fees.